drop-games/eb-docs/docs/Appendix.md

 With development tools like game engines (Unity and Unreal Engine) and distribution systems (AppStore/Google Play/Steam/etc.) being in high maturity, games can be now developed relatively efficiently in a streamlined manner.
 This combined with all time high accessibility and technology penetration of gaming, allow both AAA and indie gaming to strive side-by-side, challenging each other in a fight for player's hearts and wallets.
 The significance of innovation in this race is evident by the way separate technologies change the reality of the gaming market.

-The two key, rather convienience, innovations that have shaped (and dominated) the market in the past decade were _mobile_ and _free-to-play_ gaming, often combined.
+The two key, rather convenience, innovations that have shaped (and dominated) the market in the past decade were _mobile_ and _free-to-play_ gaming, often combined.
 More than half of the players and revenues come from mobile devices, where the accessibility and portability allow one to play irregardless of where they are.
-The possibility to play the game for free and only pay when one wants to, thus adding to the overall convienience, was another factor changing the face of the industry with F2P now bringing 78% of the gaming digital revenues[^2].
+The possibility to play the game for free and only pay when one wants to, thus adding to the overall convenience, was another factor changing the face of the industry with F2P now bringing 78% of the gaming digital revenues[^2].

 The consumer's ability to adapt and strive in a rapidly changing technological environment should allow developers to experiment with the core values of the products they make, yet developers still tend to be conservative and disregard the possible "first mover" advantages of the emerging technologies[^3].
-The omnipresent centralization and nontransparency often stifles creativity and innovation, and furthermore, the top-down hierarchial structures, coupled with pure for-profit intentions lead to market inefficiencies and players often disappointed with the games they are offered.
+The omnipresent centralization and nontransparency often stifles creativity and innovation, and furthermore, the top-down hierarchical structures, coupled with pure for-profit intentions lead to market inefficiencies and players often disappointed with the games they are offered.
 There is a need for change in the core values of game dev, coming back to the basics of what games are: the art and the technology.

 **What is next for gaming?** <br/>
 The current perception of what will shape the gaming industry in the near future are _Augmented Reality (AR) & Virtual Reality (VR)_, _Cloud Gaming_, _AI Generated Content_ and _Virtualized Geometry_[^17][^18].
 All of those technologies are already being implemented in some form or another, but the casual majority is not yet fully exposed to them, and it might be _cross-play_ and _blockchain_ that will come to prominence sooner.
-Both of those innovations were identified by us to be critical for the industry in 2020's and onwards.
+Both of those innovations were identified by us to be critical for the industry in 2020's and on-wards.

 ### Cross-play

 **Cross-play** or cross-platform play, the ability for players to play against others who are using different gaming hardware to theirs
-Following the notion of cross-platform development, cross-play is now achievable and can be implmented by using industry standart tooling like Unreal Engine 4 or Unity, however it implies a certain degree of engineering complexity and it is not available "out-of-the-box"[^5].
+Following the notion of cross-platform development, cross-play is now achievable and can be implemented by using industry standard tooling like Unreal Engine 4 or Unity, however it implies a certain degree of engineering complexity and it is not available "out-of-the-box"[^5].
-However, despite the fact that this is a feature that the players might value, the correct implementation demands an extensive research in regards to disadvatages that one group of player would have over another, as well as the possible issues with cross-platform compatibility.
+However, despite the fact that this is a feature that the players might value, the correct implementation demands an extensive research in regards to disadvantages that one group of player would have over another, as well as the possible issues with cross-platform compatibility.
 First-person shooter (FPS) is the prime example of a genre where cross-play adds up balancing challenges as PC gamers using a computer mouse have inherently precise aiming mechanics compared to the controller users.
 However, games with simplistic controls schemes or casual (non-competitive) titles might not be affected by this issue.

 ### Blockchain Gaming

 In 2000's it became evident that gaming is more than just an alternative to watching a movie or reading a book.
 First, whole communities we're created around games that allowed for modifications, and games we're changed to the liking of their players, starting with very basic customization and coming to that point where brand new games we're built by enthusiasts on top of original titles.
-And this was followed by the possiblity to trade in-game assets for a multiplayer game with other players, even for fiat currency took gaming beyond just a form of entertainment, it became a market of markets.
+And this was followed by the possibility to trade in-game assets for a multiplayer game with other players, even for fiat currency took gaming beyond just a form of entertainment, it became a market of markets.
-The reality where communities are able to shape the end-product is inherent to gaming, starting with decentralized MMO guilds and modding communites, and now blockchain is the next logical step in that direction through redefining the concepts of ownership and stakeholding.
+The reality where communities are able to shape the end-product is inherent to gaming, starting with decentralized MMO guilds and modding communities, and now blockchain is the next logical step in that direction through redefining the concepts of ownership and stakeholding.

 _**Blockchain**_ has become an omnipresent term that encompasses a social promise and a new technology, defining the whole sector of cryptocurrency and decentralized applications (dApps).
 And due to it's expansive growth and unbounded disruptive potential, blockchain is often getting compared to the internet of the early 1990s[^11][^12].